re-ga-na/ClimateAndChocolate/README.md

 The analysis process was broken into two broad phases: Exploration & Cleanup and Analysis.

-We used a Jupyter Notebppk to explore, clean, and reformat our data before we could begin to answer the research questions.
+We used a Jupyter Notebook to explore, clean, and reformat our data before we could begin to answer the research questions.

 **Cleanup & Exploration**
 * Convert Objects